Creating a Sustainable Future

 Conclusion?
 Apparently, "energy vampires" are real.
 The California Energy Commission says the only myth is that plugged-in electronics can ever truly abstain.
 As long as there's a link, there's a leak; it's just a matter of how much.
 Newer technologies may be better at minimizing the flow, but as How Stuff Works explains, many electronics were designed to standby, not switch off, to hasten reinstatement.
 The Lawrence Berkeley National Laboratory has a government website that outlines the typical "standby" usage of most common household appliances.

 Don't throw away good food!
-Eat by Date will tell you the actual expiration date of your perishable foods:
+The USDA gives you a detailed report on the actual expiration date of your perishable foods:

 Don't use the phone book?
 Opt out today!